-Note: Google.com/device make it easy for devices like Chromecast, Smart TV, streaming devices like Roku or Firestick to connect to both the apps on your smartphone and Google account.
+Note: Google.com/device make it easy for devices like Chromecast, Smart TV, and streaming devices like Roku or Firestick to connect to both the apps on your smartphone and Google account.
 So, for devices that are not manufactured by Google to connect to the Google service an activation code is required.
 This activation code act as a link between the device and the Google service.
 And the code is validated on the Google.com/activate webpage.
-Since the activation code is a Google generated code for the user it proves useful often.
+Since the activation code is a Google-generated code for the user it proves useful often.

 Why www.google.com Device Code?

 Google.com/device code is a security measure or code to secure your Google account.
-With the code, it’s believed that you are the owner of the account if you can enter the activation code on www.google.com device and sign in to your Google account successfully you are probably not a hacker.
+With the code, it’s believed that you are the owner of the account if you can enter the activation code on your www.google.com device and sign in to your Google account successfully you are probably not a hacker.

 So, whenever you are asked to go to Google.com/device and enter the code on the device screen Google is using it as a security token to help you protect your Google account from an unauthorized device.

 So, there is no cause for alarm.
 Just do as instructed and you will be able to sign in with your Google account on the device.